External Environment Analysis (PESTLE, Porter’s 5 forces, Opportunities, and Threats) of the Nepal Airlines Corporation

 External Environment Analysis - PESTLE AnalysisPolitical:

 The Nepalese youths are migrating to India/Malaysia and mostly gulf countries to earn money due to the unemployment condition in Nepal.
 Also, many Nepalese students are going abroad for higher studies to gain quality education from foreign institutions.
-Also, Nepal being a tourist destination annually more than 700,000 tourist visits the beautiful Himalayan country.
+Also, Nepal is a tourist destination annually more than 700,000 tourist visits the beautiful Himalayan country.

 The Tribhuvan International Airport (TIA) is so close to the city and can cause sound pollution.
 The solution to this problem is to operate a few international airports in the country.

 External Environment Analysis – Porter’s 5 forces1.
-The threat of New Entrants: Moderate
+The Threat of New Entrants: Moderate

 2. Rivalry within the Industry: High

 • In both domestic and International segments, there has been strong competition in the aviation industry and it’s always challenging to be top in a competitive environment.